When you first log in to BlazeMeter, your see the list of tests in your default project, in your default workspace, in your default account.

 - Review the Default Test Location configuration.

-- Click the checkmark button to verify the change.
+- Click the checkmark button to confirm the change.

-Unsure why you need the Project ID to change the Account ID?
-This is because your default view when you first login is of your default project as designated above.
+Wondering why you need the Project ID to change the Account ID?
+This is because, when you log in, your default view is of your default project.
 Each workspace has its own default project, and each account has different workspaces.
-Specifying the Project ID therefore by extension also selects that project's parent workspace and the account to which it belongs as the default workspace and account.
+Specifying the Project ID therefore by extension also selects that project's parent workspace (and the account to which it belongs) as the default workspace and account.